Alarm in the Circus

-Alarm in the Circus (Alarm im Zirkus) is an East German crime film directed by Gerhard Klein.
-It was released in 1954.
+Alarm in the Circus (Alarm im Zirkus) is a 1954 East German crime film directed by Gerhard Klein.

 Plot

 Klaus and Max are two boys from West Berlin, whose families are too poor to pay for their higher education.
 They face a bleak future.
 Their only hobby is boxing, and they are both desperate to purchase real boxing gloves.
 The two meet Klott, a gangster who owns a bar that serves American soldiers.
 Klott offers to pay them if they assist him in stealing valuable horses from a circus in East Berlin.
 The two agree and travel to the Soviet zone, where they meet a girl named Helli, a member of the Free German Youth, who explains to them that in the communist east, the lack of money will not bar their way to education.
 The two realize the error of their ways, contact the People's Police and help the officers thwart Klott's plans and arrest the other thieves working for him.
 The two remain in East Berlin.